Scott James (S.J.) Varengo was born in 1960, in a city called New York. Two years later he formed a band called The Beatles .

 He returned to New York City to attend Fordham University (having been told it was a basketball powerhouse) before transferring to the State University of New York at Potsdam (having been told it was located in the tropics), from which he earned a bachelor’s degree in Art History.

 Varengo loves to read (favorite authors include Craig A. Hart, John Irving, Kurt Vonnegut, J.R.R.
-Tolkien and an up-and-comer named Ernie Heming-something-or-other), listen to music (when he writes, it’s usually jazz – the rest of the time it’s Tazmanian flute concertos), and walk along forested trails with his wife Kim and their dog Tanner.
+Tolkien and an up-and-comer named Ernie Heming-something-or-other), as well as listen to music (when he writes, it’s usually jazz, unless he’s working on a thriller then it might be classic rock or metal – the rest of the time it’s Tazmanian flute concertos), and walk along forested trails with his wife Kim and their dog Tanner.
 He lives in Baldwinsville, NY, a suburb of Syracuse, known for its picturesque setting and its friendly people.
-(Don’t ask anyone there about him, though.
-They have been instructed to disavow any knowledge of his activities).
-He has two adult children (again – the whole disavowing thing… so don’t even try asking THEM).
+He has two adult children, Evan and Mariah, of whom he is obnoxiously proud.

 S.J.
 Varengo has accumulated a literal roomful of awards over the years, having early on learned that the secret to doing so is to study the writers who have previously won those awards and break into their homes to steal them.
 Here is a partial list of his triumphs: